zonebuilders/zonebuilder/cran-comments.md

 Many updates enabling tests to pass on CRAN, after the package was removed due to failing tests.

-I have fixed broken URLs since last submission.
+I have made fixes (to DESCRIPTION and package size) to address the issues raised by CRAN.

 ## Test environments
 * local R installation, R 4.1.0